threefoldtech/TF_Grid_3.12/src/3.50/staking_program.md

 We now take a look at farmer staking rewards.
 Table 5 and 6 consider 200,000,000 TFT staked.
 We take the example of a farmer that has one 3Node with the specs seen in the section [Node Collateral Calculations](#node-collateral-calculations).

-With Table 5, we use a monthly revenues of 8,000$USD for the TFGrid.
+For Table 5, we use a monthly revenues of 8,000$USD for the TFGrid.

 | Table 5.
 Farmer staking          |            |
 | ------------------------------ | ---------- |